 VA Medical Care Priority Treatment For Purple Heart Recipients

-The Department of Veterans Affairs has a seven-level tier of priority for seeing patients, with #1 at the highest priority, and #7 at the lowest.
+The Department of Veterans Affairs has a eight-level tier of priority for seeing patients, with #1 at the highest priority, and #8 at the lowest.
 Purple Heart recipients are automatically placed at priority group #3 unless the veteran is already entitled to a higher priority at VA medical facilities.
+Effective April 1, 2019 those who hold the Purple Heart will now receive priority #1 consideration when it comes to claims before the Department of Veterans Affairs.

 Forever GI Bill Purple Heart Benefits